SvenGroot/JumboCore/doc/QuickStart/Configuration.md

 Jumbo files including the configuration to `$JUMBO_HOME` on all the nodes.
 This way, `$JUMBO_HOME` does not need to be a network path available on all the nodes.

-When deploying, you can use different configuration files for each group (this is the purpose of groups).
-To do this, create files names `common.groupname.config`, `dfs.groupname.config` and `jet.groupname.config` (replace groupname with the name of the group) in the same directory as `Deploy-Jumbo.ps1`.
-If any of those files does not exist for a group, that group uses the default configuration.
+When deploying, you can use different configuration files for each group.
+To do this, create files named `common.<groupname>.config`, `dfs.<groupname>.config` and `jet.<groupname>.config` (replace `<groupname>` with the name of the group) in the same directory as `Deploy-Jumbo.ps1`.
+If any of those files does not exist for a group, that group uses the default configuration file.

 ## Configuring the Jumbo file system

+Jumbo can use the provided DFS (recommended), or can be configured to use the local file system for storage (for testing purposes).

 ### Configuring the DFS